etfrobotics/HARBOT/docs/logs.md

 ### KU:

-- RDDL problem description for the autonomous fruit picking task (domain + instance file)
+- Implemented Automated task planner for autonomous fruit harvesting in RDDL for single robot setting -> DONE
+- Implemented the Dashboard to visualize the results - DONE
+- Implementing Automated task planner for autonomous fruit harvesting in RDDL for multi-robot setting -> In progress
+- Literature review comparison table -> In progress
 - Paper Introduction chapter -> In progress
 - Paper Methodology chapter -> In progress
 - Greenhouse environment devlopment in blender (STL file) -> In progress
 - Environment Integration in the exsisting sim (Gazebo, Pybullet..) -> In progress

 ### BU: